emk/subtitles-rs/README.md

 Once `ffmpeg` is installed, you should be able to access the video-related features of `substudy`.

+**Note:** In this version of substudy, we always use the default audio track chosen by ffmpeg.
+We plan to get smarter about this soon.

 We tried linking to a very nice Rust `ffmpeg` library, but it turns out that there are two forks of the underlying `ffmpeg`, each with several